marktabler/community_service_examples/README.md

 discovery and communication.
 Though they are called "Example" services, many of them could be taken as-is and dropped in to production, though it is likely that you will end up wanting to customize them down the road.
-Others, such as the ThingService, are simply meant to illustrate common service patterns (in that case, a simple CRUD service).
+Others, such as the WiggleService, are simply meant to illustrate common service patterns (in that case, a simple CRUD service).

 ## Services